staadecker/utoc-membership-system/components/membership-form-backend/README.md

 - `Failed to accept (capture) your payment.`: This happens most often when you try reusing the same orderID after having already processed that payment.

 - `Missing parameter '' in Google Sheet database header`: The Google sheets database doesn't have a column for that parameter and therefore that data was lost.

+- `Getting metadata from plugin failed with error: invalid_grant`: You likely have not run `npm run auth` recently.